 - If the mail date is longer than five days ago, respond with: That’s odd.
 It should have reached us by now.
 Could I confirm the address that you mailed it to?

 - If the address is correct, state: Alright, thank you.
 We’ll investigate and call back.
 If you are unable to find the check, call the customer to issue a stop payment and have them cut a new check.

 Scenario #2 — The customer said they could not send the check.

 You: We really need to resolve this outstanding balance today, and I would like to help you keep your account current and avoid any further collection actions.
 We accept [Alternative, More Immediate Options — such as credit card, ACH, etc.], which one of those would you like to use?
 If needed, I can split the payment across different options.
 Or, if paying the total balance today isn’t possible, we can set up a payment plan.

 If an account requires a third collection call, the actual invoice is likely more than two months overdue.
 This call should serve as a final demand for payment, clearly outlining the consequences if the customer fails to pay.
 Keep your tone professional and definitive.

 You: Hi, John.
 This is Sarah with ACME.
-I'm reaching out again about [Invoice Number] for [Amount Owed].
+I’m reaching out again about [Invoice Number] for [Amount Owed].
 Your account is now several months past due.
-I hope we can resolve this outstanding balance today because otherwise, I'll have to refer you to a [Third Party — such as a legal firm or collections agency], which could negatively affect your credit rating, among other complications.
-I really don't want to have to do that, so let's work together to see if we can avoid that.
+I hope we can resolve this outstanding balance today because otherwise, I’ll have to refer you to a [Third Party — such as a legal firm or collections agency], which could negatively affect your credit rating, among other complications.
+I really don’t want to have to do that, so let’s work together to see if we can get this payment resolved.